 This 'chicken hut' was put together by The Handmade Hut Co. using timber supplied by Belvoir Sawmill.
 The roof is clad in 450 x 150 x 10 mm western red cedar 'shingles'.
 For more information about hand made huts built to your specification, please visit the company website.

 Photos of a couple of tree rings that we've produced recently for weddings.
 Available to order to the size required (within reason!).
-We can also sand the tops to a smooth finish.
 Please be aware that circular tree rings will split and crack as they dry out.

 David Greaves Landcape Design have been busy using more of our oak in their landscaping projects.
 Oak beams for a walkway, oak cladding for a log store, planed oak boards for a garden bench and three huge blocks of oak for a garden structure.